-Outtatown French Africa (onesemester bilingual program)
+Outtatown French Africa (one-

+semester bilingual program)

 This program runs during the fall semester.
-Students first spend a few weeks in the St. Boniface neighbourhood in Winnipeg, participate in a Canadian wilderness canoe trip, then go on to Montreal, to Paris, and finally to Burkina Faso in West Africa.
+Students spend a few weeks in the St. Boniface neighbourhood in Winnipeg, participate in a Canadian wilderness canoe trip, then go on to Montreal, to Burkina Faso in West Africa, and finally to Paris.
 Students return to Canada shortly before the Christmas break.